AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 it with an image.
 It can be achieved with **.fill()** parameter.

 This section contains information on colorizing the whole table and each of the cells separately.
+To find out all possible ways of controlling background color of an element, please see [background controlling](#../General_Appearance_Settings/Background) tutorial

 ### Table